Price woes have created a decommissioning maelstrom in the North Sea

 The oil price collapse has seen decommissioning rocket to the top of the owner-operator agenda but is anyone truly prepared?

 In the past 24 months, oil and gas companies have been rocked by prices that have dipped by as much as 70 per cent.
-The value of a barrel of oil has plummeted below the break-even point for in certain sectors, making vast swathes of the oil and gas producing world unprofitable in the contemporary market (see below).
+The value of a barrel of oil has plummeted below the break-even point in certain sectors, making vast swathes of the oil and gas producing world unprofitable in the contemporary market (see below).

 In the midst of the oil price rout, one region in particular is feeling the bite.
 With profitability predicated on prices exceeding $60, North Sea oil and gas fields, comprising the UK and Norwegian Continental Shelves (UKCS, NCS), have bourn the brunt of job losses.